Mannatpreet22/CodeQuest/SETUP_CI_CD.md

 ### What Happens on Each Sync
 1. ✅ Code is tested and built
-2. ✅ Docker images are created and pushed to registry
+2. ✅ Updated files are synced to your server
-3. ✅ Files are synced to your server
+3. ✅ `docker-compose.yml` is copied to the right directory
+4. ✅ `.env` file is created with environment variables
-4. ✅ You manually run `docker-compose up -d` when ready
+5. ✅ You manually run `docker-compose up -d` when ready
-5. ✅ Full control over when and how to deploy
+6. ✅ Full control over deployment timing

-### Benefits of This Approach
-- **Simple and reliable** - No complex deployment scripts
+### Monitoring
-- **Full control** - You decide when to deploy
+- **Manual control** - You decide when to deploy
-- **Easy debugging** - You can see exactly what's happening
-- **No deployment failures** - Files are just synced, not deployed
+- **Easy rollback** - Just run `docker-compose down && docker-compose up -d`
+- **File sync** - Always have the latest code on server

 ## Files Created

 - `.github/workflows/ci.yml` - Continuous integration
-- `.github/workflows/cd-staging.yml` - File sync to staging
+- `.github/workflows/cd-staging.yml` - Staging deployment (same server)
-- `.github/workflows/cd-production.yml` - File sync to production
+- `.github/workflows/cd-production.yml` - Production deployment

 ## Benefits

 ✅ **Backend-only deployment** - API and Worker services only
-✅ **Simple file sync** - No complex deployment scripts
+✅ **Simple file sync** - No complex Docker image building
-✅ **Full control** - You decide when to deploy
+✅ **Manual control** - You decide when to deploy
-✅ **Reliable** - No deployment failures
+✅ **Easy rollback** - Just restart containers
+✅ **Always up-to-date** - Latest code always on server
+✅ **No registry needed** - Build Docker images on server
-✅ **Easy debugging** - You can see exactly what's happening
+✅ **Easy debugging** - Full control over deployment process
-✅ **Manual deployment** - Run `docker-compose` when ready

 ## Next Steps